zileongggg/BE-Question/README.md

 3. Open your browser and navigate to http://localhost:8089 to access the Locust web interface.
 4. Set the number of total users, spawn rate, and other parameters as desired.
 5. Click the "Start swarming" button to begin the load testing.
+6. Note that if you have problems running Locust, make sure the environment path is set.